Dualities and loops on squashed $S^3$: Introduction

 From the numerical data we observe surfaces in the three dimensional parameter space where the partition function goes to zero.
 These correspond to the Lee-Yang zeros already found on the round sphere~\cite{Anderson:2015ioa,Russo:2015exa}.
 We observe from the numerical data that squashing moves them to larger FI and mass parameter values.
 We also compare our numerical data to the all-order large $N$ partition function of ABJM that was recently conjectured~\cite{Bobev:2022eus}.
 This allows us to observe the growth of the instanton corrections to the ABJM free energy under squashing.
 It would be interesting to understand both the Lee-Yang zeros and the non-perturbative corrections further.

 This paper is structured as follows.
-In \autoref{sec:SUSYs3b} we review $\NN=2$ and $\NN=4$ backgrounds on the squashed three-sphere and localized $\NN=4$ partition functions.
+In \autoref{sec:SUSYs3b} we review supergravity backgrounds on the squashed three-sphere with four and six preserved supercharges and localized $\NN=4$ partition functions.
 In \autoref{sec:WLandVL} we discuss BPS loop operators, their expectation values and squashing independence for the $\frac{2}{3}$-BPS loops.
-In \autoref{sec:Applications} we discuss how our results allow to lift tests of dualities from the round to the squashed sphere as well as the numerical results on the duality of ABJM and $\NN=8$ SYM.
+In \autoref{sec:Applications} we discuss how our results allow to lift tests of dualities from the round to the squashed sphere as well as the numerical results for matching the partition functions of ABJM and $\NN=8$ SYM.